leolanese/JS_ES6_workshop/README.md

 If you want to be ready for AJS2 we can start learning ES6, and **we’ll be ahead of the game**.
 We can be ready and prepared focusing on one thing in particular: ES6

-## What is typeScript:
+## TypeScript and ES6:
-Angular2 is written in TypeScript.
-TypeScript is superset of ES6, which is superset of ES5.
+**Angular2 is written in TypeScript.
+TypeScript is superset of ES6, which is superset of ES5. **

+![alt text](http://blog.mgechev.com/images/js-dialects-ven.png "typeScript")

+### Can I use ES6 on AngularJS2?
 Angular2 production build is being transpiled to ES5 in order to be executable by the modern browsers.
-You also can chose whether you want to write your code in ES5, ES6, TypeScript (of course if you chose ES6, TypeScript your code should go through a process of compilation in order to be transpiled).
+You also can choose whether you want to write your code in ES5, ES6, TypeScript (of course if you choose ES6, TypeScript your code should go through a process of compilation in order to be transpiled).
-![alt text](http://blog.mgechev.com/images/js-dialects-ven.png "typeScript")

-### Do I need to migrate my javaScript code to ECMAScript 6?
+### Do I need to migrate my javaScript code to ES6?
 ``**There is no need**: ECMAScript 6 is a superset of ECMAScript 5. ``Therefore, all of your ES5 code is automatically ES6 code.
 How exactly ES6 stays completely backwards compatible

 ----------------------------------------------------------------------------------------------------------------------